javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 after
 ```

-These methods can insert multiple list of nodes and text pieces in a single call.
+These methods can insert multiple lists of nodes and text pieces in a single call.

 For instance, here a string and an element are inserted: